Nikos Sofis

-Nikolaos "Nikos" Sofis (Greek: Νικόλαος "Νίκος" Σοφής; born 10 May 1992 in Munich, Germany), is a Greek sports manager and lyricist, from Larissa, Greece.
+Nikolaos "Nikos" Sofis (Greek: Νικόλαος "Νίκος" Σοφής; born 10 May 1992) is a Greek sports manager and lyricist, from Larissa, Greece.
 He used to serve as vice president for Greek Super League club AEL and as an advisor to Super League 2 club Kavala.
+Currently he holds the position as area manager for Greece and Cyprus on football portal Transfermarkt, as well as a minor investor in Slovenian football club NK Tabor Sežana.
 Since 2011, he also is engaged in songwriting, best known for his bids in the Eurovision Song Contest.
 In 2019, together with Sebastian Ekstrand, he formed the EDM pop project VoColor.

 Personal life

 Born in Munich, Germany, and growing up close by to Frankfurt, he attended the Frankfurt International School from where he graduated in 2011.
 In 2013, he attended the EU Business School in Barcelona, Spain, where he began his sports management studies.
 In 2014, he continued his studies at the American College of Greece in Athens from where he obtained a bachelor's degree in 2018.
 He is fluent in Greek, German, and English.